 Data analysis plans are required as part of dissertation methodologies.
-It is important that you clearly explain in your dissertation data analysis plan the statistical tests that will be used, the assumptions underlying these tests, how the scores will be cleaned and created, and the sample size required for each test.
+In your dissertation data analysis plan, you must clearly explain the statistical tests that will be used, the assumptions underlying these tests, how the scores will be cleaned and created, and the sample size required for each test.

 Data analysis refers to the process by which researchers interpret data to derive insights from it, according to LeCompte and Schensul.
 A big chunk of data can be broken down into smaller fragments by the data analysis process, which makes sense.

 An analysis of data involves three essential steps - the first is organizing the data.
-As the second method for data reduction, summarization and categorization are used together.
-In order to identify and link the data, it helps in finding patterns and themes.
+As the second method for data reduction, summarization, and categorization are used together.
+Identifying and linking the data helps in finding patterns and themes.
 Lastly, researchers analyze data top-down as well as bottom-up.

 Alternatively, Marshall and Rossman see data analysis as an ambiguous, time-consuming, messy, yet fascinating process that causes massive amounts of data to be placed in order, structured, and meaningful.